gurx0/viewermetrics/README.md

 2. **Start Tracking**:
    - The extension UI will appear below the stream
    - Click the "Start Tracking" button to begin monitoring viewers
-   - The extension will automatically capture authentication headers

 3. **View Analytics**:
    - **Stats Panel**: Shows total viewers, authenticated users, and detected bots